Sign up to our Newsletter

 This can be a deterring factor for most who decide to go to law school later on in their undergraduate career, as they might not have prepared early enough to gather sufficient requirements to be a competitive candidate.

-If you can’t get these requirements by the time the application season rolls in, it may be best to hold off on applying for law school until you do!
+If you can’t meet these requirements by the time the application season rolls in, it may be best to hold off on applying to law school until you can!
 Alternatively, you can assess whether or not you want to work extra hard to attain these requirements within a short period of time to get into law school.

 Time Investment and Overall Commitment